-As a homeschooling family, we are in our house ALL DAY!
+As a homeschooling family, we are at our house ALL DAY!
 We truly LIVE in our house, so chores are done 3 times a day and on Fridays, we do a weekly home blessing of deep cleaning.

 Our chores are broken up into Morning before we start our school day and after breakfast.
 In the Afternoon, which is after lunch and before the littles go down for a nap.
 Evening chores start at 4 pm and are finished after dinner.

 Every child has a list of things they are responsible for doing, but there is also the group list for each of those parts of the day.
-These are posted in the Dining Room for us which is a central station, where every thing gets done and most people pass through it to get to anywhere in our house.
+These are posted in the Dining Room for us which is a central station, where everything gets done and most people pass through it to get to anywhere in our house.

 How to Set Up Chore Charts

 I spent some time this summer writing down everything that needs to be done during the day to keep the home manageable.
 Then I wrote a list of things I want to make my home look more than just lived in.

 The first list is the everyday chores.
 When looking over the list, I looked for things my 3 year old could do and found 2 things she could do in each of the time slots, all of these are done with a buddy, but she can help do them.